drhabit/hatred/README.md

   Whispers are the best way to reach me at these times.
 C + H is fine. <br>
   If you annoy me I will perma-block you.
 I am a hater, and the block button is my dear companion. <br>
   Fun 1x fact: every time I log on to Pony.Town someone decides they want me so badly.<br> <br>
-  <a href="https://dominoeffect.straw.page/">Here is my straw.page.
+  <a href="https://dominoeffect.straw.page/">Here is my Straw.Page.
 Leave me a message if you would like.</a>